wenzewoo/jetbrains-code-remark/README.md

 - Delete：<`shift` + `DETELE`>
 - Cancel：<`ESC`>

-> You can search for `Code Remark` through `Preferences`-`Keymap`, and configure the corresponding shortcut keys for the specified operation
+> You can search for `remark` through `Preferences`-`Keymap`, and configure the corresponding shortcut keys for the specified operation